peterwwillis/clenv/README.md

 # About

-**clenv** is a wrapper that manages and runs arbitrary programs in individual environments.
+**clenv** is a wrapper that manages and runs arbitrary applications in individual environments.

-Think of it like *virtualenv*, *rbenv*, *tfenv*, etc, but for any program at all.
-You can use *Extensions* to automatically install specific versions of programs, or build a custom environment.
+Think of it like *virtualenv*, *rbenv*, *tfenv*, etc, but for any application at all.
+You can use *Extensions* to automatically install specific versions of applications, or build a custom environment.
 A wrapper mode seamlessly switches between versions in different directories.

 # Requirements

  - A POSIX shell
  - Standard Unix-y tools (mkdir, env, chmod, basename, etc)
  - `curl` or `wget` (if you use *Extensions*)

+# Features
+ - *Extensions* to automate downloading & installing any application
+ - Pin versions with `.EXTENSION-version` files
+ - Wrappers in `~/.clenv/.bin` allow your shell to automatically find installed applications
+ - Small codebase (~160 lines shell script for `cliv`)
+ - Customize environments to your needs

 # Quick start